01addy/EventHub/README.md

 A full-stack event management platform built with React.js, Node.js, and MongoDB to create, manage, and attend events seamlessly.
 🔗 [Live Demo](https://event-hub-liard-three.vercel.app/)
-[IMPORTANT- The reason why you aren't able to sign up/login is that may be the MongoDB server is offline at the moment.
-Please continue as Guest to explore the website or contact the developer if Sign up and Login is essential.]
+**[IMPORTANT- Note: If signup or login is not working, the MongoDB server may be temporarily unavailable.
+You can continue exploring the application using Guest Mode.]**

 ## 📌 Features

 ### 🌐 Frontend (React.js)